steineggerlab/foldmason/README.md

 Note: the generated guide tree is passed to `msa2lddtreport` to display it inside the HTML report.

 ### Aligning large data sets
-Foldmason can use the clustering capabilities of Foldseek to pre-cluster input structures before alignment by specifying `--precluster`, allowing for alignments of large sets of proteins.
+FoldMason can use the clustering capabilities of Foldseek to pre-cluster input structures before alignment by specifying `--precluster`, allowing for alignments of large sets of proteins.

 ```